 Thank you for your interest in Grace Episcopal School!
 We are still accepting applications for our preschool class, as well as our 2nd and 3rd grade for the 2018-2019 school year.
 For more information, please contact the Admissions Office at 703-549-5067. www.graceschoolalex.org

 Christ Episcopal School

 Christ Episcopal School (CES) is a diverse community celebrating over 50 years of academic excellence in historic downtown Rockville.
 A ministry of Christ Episcopal Church Prince George’s Parish, founded in 1726, CES honors its history while also embracing families of all faiths.
 We provide a rigorous and rich private school education at an affordable price.
-And, in addition to the resources provided by Rockville and the metropolitan Washington, DC area, our instruction reaches beyond our location in Rockville Town Square.
+And, in addition to the resources provided by Rockville and the metropolitan Washington, DC area, our instruction reaches beyond our location in Rockville Town Center.
 We have now partnered with YMM Art Space, an international art education organization with worldwide locations, to provide our students with a superb visual arts program that is enriched with YMM Art’s global expertise.
-We have also launched an international student program, allowing us to assist students in obtaining an F1 Student Visa.
+We also have an international student program, allowing us to assist students in obtaining an F1 Student Visa.
 This year, we particularly look forward to proceeding with our building plans and facilities update.
 In spring 2019, we will break ground on a brand new building for our Lower School, administrative offices, library, art studio and practice gym with locker rooms.
 This past summer, we renovated the large all-purpose event space in one of our current buildings into a beautiful and multi-functional venue.

 Our strong, collaborative curriculum provides a healthy challenge for students, giving them room to grow as individuals.
 The academic program also includes an emphasis on teamwork.
 CES students become experienced members of teams that research, collaborate and problem solve together, acquiring skills and values that support acceptance, appreciation and support of one another in both academic and social situations.